-- Site Description: The site is located in a residential area in a fenced private area near the intersection of Rainbow Valley Boulevard and Pechanga Highway in the City of Temecula. - 2.
-Land Issues: During the pre-design site walk, the Project Team noted that all work could be completed within the existing SoCalGas easement. - 3.
-DOT Class: This project site is in a Class 3 location. - Power Source: The scope of work for this project site did not require any power equipment. - 5.
-Communication Technology: The scope of work for this project site did not require any communications equipment.
+1. Site Description: The site is located in a residential area in a fenced private area near the intersection of Rainbow Valley Boulevard and Pechanga Highway in the City of Temecula.

+2. Land Issues: During the pre-design site walk, the Project Team noted that all work could be completed within the existing SoCalGas easement.

+Power Source: The scope of work for this project site did not require any power equipment.

+5. Communication Technology: The scope of work for this project site did not require any communications equipment.